uea-teaching/python-introduction/lectures/collections/collections.md

 --

-As tuples are ordered, we access items by indexing
+We access items by indexing

 ```python
 print(fruits[0])